 Bio

-Gercken returns to the X’s for his fifth season and is the longest tenured current Explorer on the roster.
-The hard throwing right-hander has been a mainstay on the Explorers pitching staff.
-Gercken leads the franchise in appearances, going into the 2024 season at 147.
-In his career with Sioux City, Gercken has a 3.70 ERA in 148.2 innings, surrendering 61 earned runs with an 11-8 record and two saves.
-Gercken has recorded 162 strikeouts in parts of four seasons with the Explorers.
-Last season he made 40 appearances, going 3-3 while yielding 27 earned runs in 41.2 innings with 38 strikeouts.
-Gercken finished the season with a 1.728 WHIP.
+Nate Gercken returns to the Explorers for his sixth season and is the longest tenured current Explorer on the roster.
+The right-hander leads the franchise in appearances, going into the 2025 season with 187.
+In his career with Sioux City, Gercken has a 4.12 ERA in 192.1 innings, surrendering 88 earned runs with an 13-8 record and five saves.
+Gercken has recorded 188 strikeouts in parts of five seasons with the Explorers.
+Last season the reliable righty once again made 40 appearances for the second straight season.
+Gercken went 1-0 while yielding 27 earned runs in 43.2 innings with 26 strikeouts.
+He finished the season with a 1.580 WHIP and with seven strikeouts over his last five appearances, giving up just one earned run in that span.

 The 2022 season was another strong season for Gercken as he fashioned a 3.38 ERA as a reliever.
 He went 24 innings while allowing just 18 hits, adding up to a 1.83 WHIP.
 In 2021, he came into 40 games out of the bullpen, pitching to the tune of a 3.75 ERA with 54 strikeouts over 36 innings.
 During the COVID year, he went down under to play in the Australian Baseball League for Perth, where he totaled seven innings with two earned runs.
 2019 was his first year with the X’s; he had one of his best seasons, posting a 1.91 ERA over 47 innings with a 1.13 WHIP.